 A partnership of PESC and Internet2, the Common Identity and Trust Collaborative (CommIT) project was established to address these challenges utilizing the data standards expertise of the PESC community and the national reach of Internet2's InCommon federated identity solution.

-CommIT is now moving forward with a one-year demonstration pilot project (Phase one) that invites several select university and vendor partners to join, leading to a larger product release in the summer of 2014.
+CommIT is now moving forward with several demonstration pilot projects (Phase one) and invites several select university and vendor partners to join, leading to a larger product release.
 Participation in CommIT is voluntary, is currently limited to admissions in education, and involves international applicants (without storing nationality).
-Identity assurance support is targeted to be included in the Phase two pilot in 2014.
+Identity assurance support is targeted to be included in the Phase two pilot.

 The initial goal of the CommIT Project is to support and enhance identity and trust as foundational services for higher education by addressing the challenges of the higher education admissions process.
 Through the creation of an identity store, a unique student identifier, an identity provider, and an ecosystem for "Digital Notaries", CommIT can bring identity verification and trust into the marketplace, and, when combined with corresponding policies and technologies, will protect user control and privacy.